 Why does bet the level (number of coins per line) option even exist?

 Given what has just been said it as a quite legit question.
 Although coin value and bet level were implemented for the same reason and actually are very similar but not exactly the same.

 As you have probably noticed the bet level is more flexible parameter since it lets us set amount of coins per line with no gaps (all whole numbers between 1 and 10 are available).
 Whereas “coin value” leaves significant gaps between the available numbers to be set (0.20-0.50).

 When do we need this flexibility?
 Let’s say we want our spin cost to be 0.80 euro, and the problem is we can not achieve this result just by adjusting coin value, since we don't have an option to set coin value 0.04 euro (only 0.02 or 0.05 and spin cost would be either 0.40 or 1 euro).

-In this case the bet level feature is going to be handful.
+In this case, the bet level feature is going to be quite handy.
 Just set 0.01 (coin value) x 4 (bet level or coins per line) x 20 (pay-lines) = 0.80 euro.
 Now we have an option to play with the spin cost not only 0.80 euro but 0.60 euro as well (just decrease the bet level by one point to 3).

-I hope you have got at least the general idea relatively how this system works.
-As for me, I found the bet level option quite convenient, since it allows to adjust our bet sizings in a more flexible way.
+I hope you have got at least a general idea regarding how this system works.
+As for me, I found the bet level option quite convenient, since it allows us to adjust our bet sizings in a more flexible way.
 NetEnt, as a leader of the gambling software industry, finds it necessary to have, and those guys have a ton of experience in this field.